Russia probe report spurs calls for FBI surveillance changes

-WASHINGTON (AP) - Abuses disclosed in a watchdog’s report on the FBI’s Russia investigation are spurring bipartisan calls for change.
+WASHINGTON (AP) - Lawmakers in both parties say they want changes in the government’s surveillance powers after abuses were disclosed in a watchdog’s report on the FBI’s Russia investigation.

-Democrats and Republicans say they want changes in the government’s surveillance powers.

 Calls for change are even coming from Republicans who in the past have voted to renew or expand national security surveillance powers.